 ALBERT T. GORTZ, ESQ. in his professional and individual capacities. [now involved in the Estate and Trust matters]

-That the Florida judicial system has not only failed Bernstein twice in protecting his properties, life and liberty but it has played a significant role in the criminal acts alleged against Bernstein, his family and now perhaps has led to the death of his father, as alleged by his brother Ted and others, including his Florida Bar attorneys and fiduciaries of the estates and trusts of Simon and Shirley.
-These acts in an attempt to rob and preclude Bernstein from inheritance, through Post Mortem Frauds on the Court with irrefutable evidence of criminal acts by lawyers and law firms and now new allegations that Judges were involved on the attempt to fix and silence the crimes of members of the Florida Bar and others.
+That the Florida judicial system has not only failed Bernstein twice in protecting his properties, life and liberty but it has played a significant role in the criminal acts alleged against Bernstein, his family and now perhaps has led to the death of his father, as alleged by his brother Ted and others as a possible “murder” although by who is unclear, including his Florida Bar attorneys and fiduciaries of the estates and trusts of Simon and Shirley.
+These acts in a scheme and attempt to rob and preclude Bernstein from inheritance, through actions Post Mortem after the passing of his mother and father Shirley and Simon Bernstein, Frauds on the Court with irrefutable evidence of criminal acts by lawyers and law firms and now new allegations that Judges were involved on the attempt to fix and silence the crimes of members of the Florida Bar and others.

-That in the original instance of fraud occurring against Bernstein and his family in the Courts, many of you (The Florida Supreme Court Justices) may recall that Bernstein in early 2000 began pursuing members of the Florida Bar from a case with Jorge Labarga when he was a circuit court judge in Palm Beach County and the complaints against the lawyers and judges made its way all the way up to the Supreme Court and why many of you are named in all ongoing actions, including the instant matters involving the fraud on the court of Judge Martin Colin and Judge David French, where yet again we find members of the Florida Bar, two judges and several more attorneys involved in criminal acts using the Florida Courts to directly deprive Bernstein and his family of their rights and retaliate against Bernstein directly.
+That in the original instance of fraud occurring against Bernstein and his family in the Courts, many of you (The Florida Supreme Court Justices) may recall that Bernstein in early 2000 began pursuing members of the Florida Bar from a case with Jorge Labarga and the international law firm Proskauer Rose intimately involved in the thefts of the technologies when Judge LaBarga was a circuit court judge in Palm Beach County and the complaints against the lawyers and judges made its way all the way up to the Supreme Court and why many of you are named in all ongoing actions, including the instant matters involving the fraud on the court of Judge Martin Colin and Judge David French, where yet again we find members of the Florida Bar, two judges and several more attorneys involved in criminal acts using the Florida Courts to directly deprive Bernstein and his family of their rights and retaliate against Bernstein directly.

+These matters are brought expressly to the forefront of this case so matters of conflicts of interest may be properly adjudicated even in the hearing of the instant petitions for writs and other relief and for consideration as to whether the entirety of these matters should be transferred to a jurisdiction outside the State of Florida and other proper relief.

 PETITION FOR ALL WRITS, WRIT OF PROHIBITION, WRIT OF MANDAMUS AND PETITION TO STAY CASES AND TEMPORARILY RESTRAIN SALE, TRANSFER, DISPOSITION OF ANY ASSET AND FOR PRESERVATION OF ALL EVIDENCE